Şehzade Yusuf Izzeddin: Crown prince

 Izzeddin became heir (Valiahd Şehzade) to the throne upon the accession of his cousin Sultan Mehmed V on 27 April 1909.
 By 1910, he was serving as field marshal in the imperial army.
 In 1910 he represented the Ottoman dynasty in London on the occasion of the funeral of Edward VII.
-In 1911, Izzeddin met with Empress Eugénie of France, when she paid an unexpected visit to the Ottoman Empire.
-She had met him previously, when she came to Istanbul in 1868.
+In 1911, Izzeddin met with Eugénie de Montijo, widow of Napoleon III, when she paid an unexpected visit to the Ottoman Empire.
+She had met him previously upon her visit to Istanbul in 1868.

 He was also politically aware and active.
 He was known to be anti-CUP and was hostile to Sultan Mehmed's endorsement of the government's war strategy.
 However, as the CUP closely followed the contacts between the crown prince and anti-CUP politicians, and could control the public impact of their opposition, this did not amount to a significant threat.
 It was Sultan Mehmed who collaborated with the CUP in preventing the crown prince from engaging in politics.

 On 14 May 1912, Izzeddin attended the ceremony marking the third anniversary of Sultan Mehmed's reign on Istanbul's Hill of Eternal Liberty.
+In July 1913, he visited the city of Edirne following its recapture from the Bulgarians during the Second Balkan War.
 In July 1915, he visited the Ottoman troops during the Gallipoli campaign.
 It is rumoured that his visit to Gallipoli provided the demonstration of the rift between the CUP and Izzeddin, who reprimanded Enver Pasha for sacrificing the lives of thousands of Ottoman soldiers in vain.
 In October 1915, Izzeddin and Sultan Mehmed welcomed the Syrian literati, regardless of the obstruction of Hulusi Bey, the governor of Syria.

 Izzeddin and Prince Vahideddin (future Mehmed VI) had rivalry with each other.
 Though, coldly polite to each other, they refused to share the same carriage even for the ceremonies of the state.
 Vahideddin especially insisted on being considered the second heir apparent.
 In 1916, Vahideddin persuaded Sultan Mehmed to appoint him the Second Heir Apparent after Izzeddin.
 He feared that the CUP and Izzeddin, once he became the Sultan, might appoint an heir to the throne of their choice.